patricpoba/arkesel-php/README.md

 ### Security

-If you discover any security related issues, please email poba.dev@outlook.com instead of using the issue tracker.
+If you discover any security related issues, please me a message on [twitter](https://twitter.com/patricpoba) instead of using the issue tracker.

 ## License